Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Place all of the “cleaned up” chicken legs into a bowl or large ziptop bag for seasoning.

 If you want to use a sticking agent, mayonnaise works really well on chicken.
-I just used the rub by itself in this particular batch but I often use mayonnaise, olive oil or mustard to create a nice sticky surface that the rub can adhere to.
+I just used the original rub by itself in this particular batch but I often use mayonnaise, olive oil or mustard to create a nice sticky surface that the rub can adhere to.

-Once you are ready for the rub, pour on about ¼ cup of Jeff’s rub and stir the chicken around to make sure it’s well coated.
+Once you are ready for the rub, pour on about ¼ cup of Jeff's original rub and stir the chicken around to make sure it's well coated.

 A more methodical way to season these chicken legs is to lay a single layer of chicken legs into the bowl, sprinkle with seasoning, flip them over and sprinkle the other side with seasoning.

 Lay down a 2nd layer and repeat.

 Continue this same process until all of the chicken has been thoroughly coated with rub.